MasterAI-EAM/Darwin/README.md

 Our data comes from two primary sources:

-A raw literature corpus containing 6.0M papers related to materials science, chemistry, and physics published after 2000.
+A raw literature corpus containing 6.0M papers on materials science, chemistry, and physics was published after 2000.
 The publishers include ACS, RSC, Springer Nature, Wiley, and Elsevier.
 We thank them for their support.

 FAIR Datasets - We've collected data from 10 FAIR Datasets.